 Heart failure is an indication that the heart is no longer working at its full potential.
 The heart is unable to pump blood as well as normal, which prevents the heart from receiving all the blood and oxygen it requires.
 Lifestyle changes and medication are popular treatment plans to combat heart failure.

-Heart failure management program in West Palm Beach, Florida
+Heart failure management program in Atlantis, Florida

 At HCA Florida JFK Hospital, we focus on providing specialized care and advanced management for heart failure.

 Our experienced team of cardiologists and heart health specialists will work with you, your family and your current physicians.
-Together, we will create a customized care plan that improves your overall quality of life.
+Together, we will create a customized heart failure care plan that improves your overall quality of life.
 Whether you have developed heart failure after a heart attack or from heart disease, we are here to provide the continuum of care you need.

 Our heart failure treatments and services